 You may be thinking at this point that this stitch is the same as stem stitch.
 The two are very similar but not the same.
 They both create a twisted line of stitches, but the direction of the twist in the line of stitching is different.

-For outline stitch, the working thread falls below the needle.
+For the outline stitch, the working thread falls below the needle.
 For stem stitch, the working thread is above the needle.
 It is a personal choice whether you use a stem stitch outline or an outline stitch.
 Try both stitches on a sampler, and you will have a clearer idea of the difference in the twist.

 There has been an ongoing debate in sewing circles about starting with an outline first vs filling in the design and then adding the outline stitch to finish off the pattern.
 There is no hard and fast rule to this question.
 Generally speaking, the outline defines the edges of the design and gives you an area to work within.

-The outline stitch used at the end of the project helps tidy up the design and complete the shape or form.
+The outline embroidery stitch used at the end of the project helps tidy up the design and complete the shape or form.
 The choice is really up to personal preference and the complexity of the design.
 The outline stitch may also be the actual design, with no other types of stitches being used.
 However, finishing off with a line that fits around the edge just adds the finishing touch to a piece of work.

-Alternatives to Outline Stitches
+What are the Alternatives to Outline Stitches

-There are other outlining types of stitches, and these could be a better choice for your project, but the outline stitch with its simple design always stands out.
+There are other outlining types of stitches, and these could be a better choice for your project, but the outline stitch, with its simple design, always stands out.

 Look at these stitches as alternatives to outline stitch: